python/devguide/core-developers/committing.rst

 #. **If a change is reverted prior to release**, then the corresponding
    entry is simply removed.
-Otherwise, a new entry must be added noting that the change has been reverted (e.g. when a feature is released in an alpha and then cut prior to the first beta).
+Otherwise, a new entry must be added noting that the change has been reverted (for example, when a feature is released in an alpha and then cut prior to the first beta).

 #. **If a change is a fix (or other adjustment) to an earlier unreleased